Double Leg Stretch

 Double Leg Stretch Instructions

-- Exhale and extend your arms and legs out again, keeping them lifted off the ground.
+- Inhale and simultaneously extend your arms overhead and your legs straight out at a 45-degree angle from the floor.

 Double Leg Stretch Form & Visual